santiagoprado12/Titanic-effort/README.md

     ```bash
     python3 -m src.CLI dataup
     ```
+Your data will be tested using **great expectations**, to guarantee the data quality, if it passes the test it will be updated in the registry.

-Now you can train and validate the model with the new data using the commands described above.
+**Now you can train and validate the model over the new data using the commands described above.**

 ### Run the Unit Tests